solojavier/magus/README.md

  * surround - super easy quote and tag manipulation - ysiw" - sourround inner word with quotes. ci"' - change inner double quotes to single quotes, etc
  * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches - made lightning fast with Silver Searcher.
 This solution is usually not fast when you have too many replacements, if that's your case checkout `Qargs`.
  * Qargs - execute commands on Quickfix lists.
 Example: use `:Ag` to find across many files, then use `:Qargs | Argdo %s/pattern/replacement/g` replace across all matches.
- * ConqueTerm - embedded fully colorful shell inside your vim
- * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm
+ * VimShell - Shell implemented with VimScript.
+Use `:VimShell` to run.
  * vim-markdown-preview - :Mm to view your README.md as html
  * html-escape - ,he and ,hu to escape and unescape html
  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through